I’ve found the best PS5 Black Friday 2025 deals to shop now

 The annual sale is the perfect time to grab a PlayStation 5 bargain

-Whether you're looking for a PS5 Pro console, a bundle packed with games or a discount on essential accessories such as the DualSense controller, Black Friday is your chance to find the best deals on all things PlayStation.
+Whether you're looking for a PS5 Pro console, a bundle packed with the latest games or a discount on must-have accessories such as the DualSense controller, Black Friday is your chance to find the best deals on all things PlayStation.

 While the sale doesn’t kick off until the end of November, retailers rarely wait until the official sale dates anymore.
 Argos, Very and Currys have already launched early Black Friday sales, slashing prices across gaming tech and accessories.